Working with a network of industry professionals, Eno River Media strives to grow a stronger North Carolina film economy through advocacy.

 It takes a clear and persistent message to raise public awareness of the possibility and value of an emerging and growing movie and television industry.
 In many arenas—including a state public awareness campaign and awards for industry leadership—Eno River Media puts show business in the spotlight.
 Eno River Media invests in increased visibility opportunities by:

-- Increasing public recognition of media industry events like the North Carolina Craft Services and Catering Award, Miss Carolina Lily Pageant, Eno Arbor Day Event, and the North Carolina Film Award.
+- Increasing public recognition of media industry events like the Eno Arbor Days Event, and the North Carolina Film Festival.

 - Advocate to the North Carolina Legislators on supporting and growing the indigenous video production industry of North Carolina.

 - Expand op-ed placements.

 - Establishing more opportunities for coverage of the movie and television production industry work, and other key areas of local digital video cultural achievement.